arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 > - By clicking in the button actions (canto sup diretito), theres some things you can do
 > - By clicking in modify, its possible to do a lot of stuff to
 >> - Modify to multi AZ (it takes some time) -> see in configurations
+>> - Can also turn Read Replicas, but first the backup must be on
+> - Clicking in read replica, it creates as a new db (with new DNS)
+>> - and with that, you can promote, etc

 ## DynamoDB